The central line insertion location has an outsized impact on a number of quality metrics related to central line safety.

 Choosing an Insertion Site for Central Line Placement

-The best central line for any patient is the one that your proceduralist safely performs, that the nursing staff can care for and that remains in place for the shortest period as possible.
+The best central line for any patient is the one that your proceduralist safely performs, that the nursing staff can care for, and that remains in place for the shortest period possible.

-If there is not a system in place to teach and evaluate trainees on their ability to safely insert central venous catheters you will have unwanted variability in your safety and quality metrics around central line insertion.
+If there is no system to teach and evaluate trainees on their ability to insert central venous catheters safely; you will have unwanted variability in your safety and quality metrics around central line insertion.

 Ultrasound-Guided Subclavian Central Lines